evennia/evennia/docs/source/Howtos/Tutorial-Persistent-Handler.md

 and be sure that quest data is not lost between reloads.

-You can find a full-fledged quest-handler example as  [EvAdventure quests](evennia.contribs.tutorials.evadventure.quests) contrib in the Evennia repository.
+You can find a full-fledged quest-handler example as  [EvAdventure quests](evennia.contrib.tutorials.evadventure.quests) contrib in the Evennia repository.